There’s no clear-cut answer to why WordPress is slow. In each situation, it is always a challenging task to identify the cause and fix a slow website.

 According to the HTTP Archive 2022 October report, images comprise the most significant page weight by content type.

-The free plan is sufficient if you have a small blog with just a few images.
+The free plan is sufficient for a small blog with just a few images.
 But you need a paid account to optimize unlimited photos or more than 500MB per month.

 The plan starts at $4.99/month, considered affordable for anyone.